ishanarora04/apacheairflow/README.md

 >>  airflow initdb

-> Step 7 : Start server
+> Step 7 : Start server as a Daemon
->>  airflow webserver -p 8080
+>>  airflow webserver -D

-> Step 8 : Start Scheduler
+> Step 8 : Start Scheduler as a Daemon

->> airflow scheduler
+>> airflow scheduler -D